All Episodes

 Yes, sir.

-Uh, and just real quick, uh, two points.
+And just real quick, two points.

-And the second point I wanted to mention just real quick I think that the general elections with the possibility of Carson and Trump are pretty much a gone pretty much are gone to the Democrats right now.
+And the second point I wanted to mention just real quick, I think that the general elections with the possibility of Carson and Trump are pretty much a gone, are pretty much gone to the Democrats right now.

 They're going to vote, as you so aptly pointed out earlier in the program.